-Are you currently in recovery from drugs or alcohol dependence?
+Are you currently in recovery from drugs or alcohol dependence and getting ready to celebrate the holidays?
 Or are you supporting a loved one who is trying to stay sober?
-Regardless, going through this during the holidays is probably not at the top of your list to Santa.
-What might be though, is to have the strength, support, and coping skills in order to have an incredible holiday without having to struggle to stay sober.
+Going through the holidays while in recovery can be difficult for a lot of people.
+The goal is to have the strength, support, and coping skills in order to have an incredible holiday without having to struggle to stay sober.

 Even with the best support, there may still be things or people that trigger or tempt you to slide back.
 That’s why you have to create a plan of action beforehand.